We may receive a commission on purchases made from links.

 If you're thinking of skipping this step, you might want to reconsider.
 According to Better Homes & Gardens, if you attempt to use a product or process that isn't approved by the manufacturer, then it could make the TV's warranty invalid.

-2. Turn the TV off
+Turn the TV off before you clean

 No matter the method you pick to tackle the streaks on your flat screen TV, this is a crucial step to avoid any streaks.
 If you use any sort of liquid, even just dampened on a gentle cloth, you're going to end up with a streaky cleaning job if you keep the TV on.

 LCD screens produce heat when turned on.
-Even though it's a low level of heat that won't hurt you, cleaning a warm surface is a recipe for disaster — one wrong swipe or too much pressure in one area over another could leave a mark, and the added heat certainly won't help get rid of it (via Digital Innovations).
+Even though it's a low level of heat that won't hurt you, cleaning a warm surface is a recipe for disaster — one wrong swipe or too much pressure in one area over another could leave a mark, and the added heat certainly won't help get rid of it.
 Regardless of whether your next step involves a DIY dish soap mixture or just plain old water, always make sure to unplug your TV and let the flat screen cool first to avoid a streaky finish.

 This may seem obvious, but it has to be said, since there's an expensive TV at stake here: Electronics and liquid don't play too well together.
 While there are some options that may help you get your screen streak-free, the best place to start is always with a dry, clean cloth.